- Should I apply for a DrPH or a PhD?

 - How long does it take to complete a DrPH?
 Are there specified minimum and maximum durations of study?

 Completion times for the DrPH are generally similar to those for PhDs, with most full time students submitting their research thesis between three and four years after their initial registration.
 The minimum period of registration is three years for full time DrPH students and four years for part time students.
-The maximum period of registration is four years for full time students and six years for part time students.
+The maximum period of registration is four years for full time students and eight years for part time students.

 - What is the required number of study hours for students who are registered part time?